jensjoh01/learning-journal/LJ-Code201.md

 ### Day 17
 Day 2 of project week, struggled getting a quicksort algorithm to display the steps...Got shuffle sort to about 75% complete.
 Manipulating css and html in javascript is by far my favorite way to work with the DOM.

+### Day 18
+Day 3 of project week, continued quicksort struggle, scrapped it and hardcoded a better visual display.

+### Day 19
+Day 4 of project week, got quicksort and fisher yates 100%.
+Added code display to fisher yates which I'm pretty please with.
+Got everything stitched together and looking good.